lorenzulrich/Sitegeist.LostInTranslation/README.md

 ### `Sitegeist.LostInTranslation:Document.TranslationInformation`

-Show informations about missing and outdated translations on document level.
+Show information about missing and outdated translations on document level.
 Allows to "translate missing" and "update outdated" nodes.
 The prototype is only showing in backend + edit mode.

-- `node`:  (Node, default `documentNode` from fusion context) The document node that shall be compared
+- `node`:  (Node, default `documentNode` from Fusion context) The document node that shall be compared
 - `referenceLanguage`: (string, default language preset) The preset used to compare against

 ### `Sitegeist.LostInTranslation:Collection.TranslationInformation`

-Show informations about missing and outdated translations on content collection level.
+Show information about missing and outdated translations on content collection level.
 Allows to "translate missing" and "update outdated" nodes.
 The prototype is only showing in backend + edit mode.

 - `nodePath`: (string, default null)
-- `node`:  (Node, default `node` from fusion context)
+- `node`:  (Node, default `node` from Fusion context)
 - `referenceLanguage`: (string, default language preset) The preset used to compare against

 ### Translation Cache